Does Ron Weasley Really Deserve His Place in Gryffindor House?

 Those cunning folk use any means

-I therefore believe that Ron could have just as easily been placed in Slytherin house instead of Gryffindor.
-I am pretty certain that he belongs in neither Hufflepuff nor Ravenclaw, but there are several reasons as to why he could have been placed in either Gryffindor or Slytherin.
-It is for this reason that I am not sure as to why the Sorting Hat chose to place him in Gryffindor.
-As it had been shown with Sirius and the rest of the Black family, a new student is not always sorted into a house based solely on the fact that their entire family were members of that house.
+I, therefore, believe that Ron could have just as easily been placed in Slytherin house instead of Gryffindor.
+I am pretty certain that he belongs in neither Hufflepuff nor Ravenclaw, but there are several reasons why he could have been placed in either Gryffindor or Slytherin.
+It is for this reason that I am not sure why the Sorting Hat chose to place him in Gryffindor.
+As it had been shown with Sirius and the rest of the Black family, a new student is not always sorted into a house based solely on the fact that their entire family was members of that house.
 Obviously, the Sorting Hat decided to place Ron in Gryffindor house along with Harry and Hermione.
 However, I personally believe that Ron could have just as easily been placed in Slytherin instead.